USDOT-SDC-Archive/sdc-dot-web-microsite/README.md

 ## I. Release Notes

+<strong>June 24, 2020.
+SDC sdc-dot-web-microsite Release 2.6.1</strong><br/>
+What's New in Release 2.6.1:
+- Update SDC offering PDF to be 508 compliant

 <strong>June 12, 2020.
 SDC sdc-dot-web-microsite Release 2.6</strong><br/>
 What's New in Release 2.6:
 - New page, enablement services program, under Getting Started to explain the ESPO offerings